 Sure Copenhagen was more expensive but while there I lashed out on everything from meals to seeing sights I wouldn’t normally have done.
 Stockholm I was cautious, only spending when needing too and always looking for the cheaper option.
 Had I spent the same here as back in Denmark… well it would have been a budget disaster.

-To compare the costs to today’s exchange rate, leaving Australia now (Feburary 2011) it would have cost you $570.55 AUD.
-Yes you are reading that right, even some 9 months later the exchange rate is just the same as what I had back in May last year.
-A little depressing considering how well the old aussie dollar is doing compared to the rest of the world huh.
+To compare the costs to today’s exchange rate, leaving Australia now (November 2014) it would cost you $573.67 AUD.
+Yes you are reading that right, even some years later the exchange rate is just the same as what I had then.

 Did I enjoy Stockholm? oh yes indeedy.
 Starting with the train ride up from Copenhagen to the ferry following along the coast as I left the country you can’t deny Sweden is a beautiful country.
 I honestly wish I’d had more time and money to have stopped off along the way to Stockholm or even venture up past it for awhile.